25 Patio Decor Ideas for a Cozy Outdoor Space You’ll Love

 Install Outdoor Curtains For Resort Vibes

 Outdoor curtains soften lines and add drama.
 They also block harsh sun and nosy views.
+For a full free-spirited outdoor makeover, explore our boho garden decor ideas.

 How To Do It